rkhatib/topotext/README.md

 #Topotext

-In order to use the Topotext  tool, you must follow the following steps:
- - Press the Browse button in order to choose your needed *.txt* novel.
- - Select a location to study.
- - Highlight the location throughout the text by clicking on the highlight button.
- - Enter the distance you want to be highlighted around the cloud and click on the Highlight with Distance button.
- - Traverse between the locations using the next and previous buttons.
- - Generate local word clouds on every highlighted location by pressing on the Generate Word Cloud button.
-Make sure you are connected to the internet in order to view your cloud.
- - Generate a global word cloud from all the words in the distances around all the occurrences of the location in the text.
- - Click on the Show Map button in order to visualize all the locations that appeared in the novel.
- - If you want to see the locations in a certain country, you can select it from the bottom of the frame.
-Make sure you are connected to the internet in order to view your map.
- - Every time you press on highlight location, the most frequent word automatically appears at the bottom of your frame.
+TopoText is an interactive tool for digital mapping of literary text.
+TopoText takes as input a literary piece of text such as a novel or a biography article and automatically extracts all place names in the text.
+The identified places are then geoparsed and displayed on an interactive map.
+TopoText calculates the number of times a place was mentioned in the text, which is then reflected on the map allowing the end-user to grasp the importance of the different places within the text.
+It also displays the most frequent words mentioned within a specified proximity of a place name in context or across the entire text.
+This can also be faceted according to part of speech tags.
+Finally, TopoText keeps the human in the loop by allowing the end-user to disambiguate places and to provide specific place annotations.
+All extracted information such as geolocations, place frequencies, word clouds as well as all user-provided annotations can be automatically exported as a CSV file that can be imported later by the same user or any other user.

 #Licensing
 Please see the file called LICENSE.

 #Authors
-Bilal Abi Farraj, David Wrisley, Houda Nasser, Julia El Zini, Mohamad Jaber, Randa El Khatib, Shadia Barada, Wassim El-Hajj and Yasmin Kadah.
+Bilal Abi Farraj, David Wrisley, Houda Nasser, Julia El Zini, Mohamad Jaber, Randa El Khatib, Shady Elbassuoni, Shadia Barada, Wassim El-Hajj and Yasmin Kadah.

 If you need any further help, please contact us on:
  - jwe04@mail.aub.edu
  - bya03@mail.aub.edu
+ - se58@aub.edu.lb
  - mj54@aub.edu.lb
  - rme45@mail.aub.edu
  - dw04@aub.edu.lb